telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

         }

         // The OnChange event fires after the SelectedItemsChanged
-        // thus we need to update the SelectedItems collection SelectedItems = TempSelectedItemsCollection;
+        // thus we need to update the SelectedItems collection.
+        SelectedItems = TempSelectedItemsCollection;

         foreach (var item in SelectedItems)